 4. The Board will track incidence rates and other relevant data for this area and, in consultation with staff, will review these guidelines at least once a month.
 If data trends suggest a need for additional caution, the Board will decide whether to suspend in-person activities or to increase restrictions on gatherings, both for on-campus and off-campus events.
 The Board will consider decreasing restrictions if data trends indicate that might be appropriate.

 5. People should not attend in-person events if they:

-- Have had a fever (100.4 degrees Fahrenheit or higher) in the past 48 hours, or suspect that they may have COVID-19 (possible COVID-19 symptoms include fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea); or
+• have possible COVID-19 symptoms: fever (100.4 degrees Fahrenheit or higher), chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea, UNLESS you have had a negative PCR test or two negative rapid antigen tests 24 hours or more apart (a single rapid antigen test in the face of COVID-19 symptoms is not considered reliable); or

-Anyone who tests positive for COVID-19 within 14 days after attending an in-person church event should alert the Communications Administrator at firstname.lastname@example.org.
+Anyone who tests positive for COVID-19 within 5 days after attending an in-person church event should alert the Office Administrator at email@example.com.

-6. Hosts of off-campus events (meetings, Auction events) should make decisions about precautions considering this guidance, local regulations, and the comfort level of each attendee.
-These decisions should not be dependent on the vaccination status of individuals.
-When the transmission risk is Very High or Severe, off-campus events should be suspended.
+6. Hosts of on-campus and off-campus events (meetings, Auction events) should make decisions about precautions considering this guidance, local regulations, and the comfort level of each attendee.

-7. The Board of Trustees will track transmission levels in the area and, in consultation with staff, will review these guidelines at least once a month.
-8. The Minister, Director of Spiritual Growth, Music Director, and Worship Committee will establish protocols, consistent with these guidelines, for the timing and conduct of in-person worship services and religious education classes.
+7. The Minister, Assistant Minister for Spiritual Growth, Music Director, and Worship Committee will establish protocols, consistent with these guidelines, for the timing and conduct of in-person worship services and religious education classes.